-The land is located adjacent to the Edward River which has the greatest demand for rural residential development.
+The land is located adjacent to the Edward River which has the greatest demand for large lot residential development.
 The area is bounded to the north by Edward River, to the west by rural land within the Murray Shire which consists of mostly cropping and grazing.
 To the south the area is bounded by Wakool Road and further rural land.
-To the east is existing rural residential zoned land.
-The site would represent a logical extension of a highly desirable rural residential area.
+To the east is existing large lot residential zoned land.
+The site would represent a logical extension of a highly desirable large lot residential area.

-The land has evidence of prior rice farming, however expressions of interest for rural residential development have been previously received for some of the land.
+The land has evidence of prior rice farming, however expressions of interest for large lot residential development have previously been received for some of the land.

-The land suitability analysis has identified the majority of this area as 'moderately suitable' for rural residential development
+The land suitability analysis has identified the majority of this area as 'moderately suitable' for large lot residential development